pingcap/docs/architecture.md

 * Fully compatible with the MySQL 5.7 protocol, common features and syntax of MySQL.
 To migrate your applications to TiDB, you do not need to change a single line of code in many cases.
 * Supports high availability with automatic failover when a minority of replicas fail; transparent to applications.
 * Supports ACID transactions, suitable for scenarios requiring strong consistency such as bank transfer.
-* Provides a rich series of [data migration tools](/migration-overview.md) for migrating, replicate, or backing up data.
+* Provides a rich series of [data migration tools](/migration-overview.md) for migrating, replicating, or backing up data.

 As a distributed database, TiDB is designed to consist of multiple components.
-Theses components communicate with each other and form a complete a TiDB system.
+Theses components communicate with each other and form a complete TiDB system.
 The architecture is as follows:

 ![TiDB Architecture](/media/tidb-architecture.png)

 ## TiDB server

-The TiDB server is the stateless SQL layer that exposes the connection endpoint of the MySQL protocol to the outside.
+The TiDB server is a stateless SQL layer that exposes the connection endpoint of the MySQL protocol to the outside.
 The TiDB server receives SQL requests, performs SQL parsing and optimization, and ultimately generates a distributed execution plan.
 It is horizontally scalable and provides the unified interface to the outside through the load balancing components such as Linux Virtual Server (LVS), HAProxy, or F5.
-It does not store data and is for computing and SQL analyzing only, transmitting actual data read request to TiKV nodes (or TiFlash nodes).
+It does not store data and is only for computing and SQL analyzing, transmitting actual data read request to TiKV nodes (or TiFlash nodes).

 ## Placement Driver (PD) server